-Our Chemical Peels use a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
-It is helpful for those individuals with facial blemishes, wrinkles and uneven skin pigmentation.
-Jessner’s, Trichloroacetic acid (TCA) and alphahydroxy acids (AHAs) are used for this purpose.
-The precise formula used may be adjusted to meet each patient’s needs.
+Our Jacksonville Chemical Peels use a chemical solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
+A chemical peel can be a big help for individuals with facial blemishes, wrinkles and uneven skin pigmentation.
+Jessner’s, Trichloroacetic acid (TCA) and alpha hydroxy acids (AHAs) are used for this purpose.
+The precise formula used is custom blended and adjusted to achieve the specific goals of each patient.
 Although chemical peels may be performed in conjunction with a facelift, it is not a substitute for such surgery, nor will it prevent or slow the aging process.
-This information provides basic information about certain types of chemical peel treatments and the results you might expect.
-It won’t answer all your questions, since a lot depends on your individual circumstances.
-Once you and licensed skin specialist have decided on a specific peel program, be sure to ask about any details that you do not understand.

-Deciding if a chemical peel is right for you, a chemical peel is most commonly performed for cosmetic reasons — to enhance your appearance and your self confidence.
-Chemical peel may also remove pre-cancerous skin growths, soften acne facial scars and even control acne.
+A chemical peel is most commonly performed for cosmetic reasons; to enhance your skin’s appearance and condition, which can also improve one’s self confidence.
+A Chemical peel can also remove pre-cancerous skin growths, soften acne facial scars and even control acne.

 Alphahydroxy acids (AHAs), such as glycolic, lactic, or fruit acids are the mildest of the peel formulas and produce light peels.
 These types of peels can provide smoother, brighter-looking skin for people who can’t spare the time to recover from a TCA peel.
 AHA peels may be used to treat fine wrinkling, areas of dryness, uneven pigmentation and acne.
-Our licensed skin specialist will make this decision during your consultation and as the treatment proceeds.
+Our skin specialist will make the appropriate recommendation for safely achieving your goals during your consultation and throughout your treatment program.
 An alphahydroxy acid, such as glycolic acid, can also be mixed with a facial wash or cream in lesser concentrations as part of a daily skin-care regimen to improve the skin’s texture.

 Trichloroacetic acid (TCA) can be used in many concentrations, but it is most commonly used for medium-depth peeling.
 Fine surface wrinkles, superficial blemishes and pigment problems are commonly treated with TCA.
-More than one TCA peel may be needed to achieve the desired result.
+More than one TCA peel may be needed to achieve your goals.

 AHA peels may cause stinging, redness, irritation and crusting.
 However, as the skin adjusts to the treatment regimen, these problems will subside.